 To help you learn color theory, we’ve broken it down into the following topics:

-- Vocabulary: from tints to saturation to warmth and more — we’ll cover the lingo designers use when talking color
+- Vocabulary: from tints to saturation to warm and cool colors — we’ll cover the lingo designers use when talking color

 - Color wheel: a powerful tool for visualizing the relationships between colors

 - Color schemes: how to use the color wheel to choose accent colors, complementary colors, and create appealing color schemes

 - Tools and resources: apps and guides to help you master designing with color